 Starting up the OmniDTF printer

 Turn on the printer using the power switch on the right side, near the back.

 Confirm that the rotary Vacuum switch, shown above, is on (not fully counter-clockwise.)
 It’s recommended to keep this at its minimum strength, which provides plenty of vacuum power to keep the film against the platen without cooling the platen heaters.

-- Open all eight of the ink clips
+After the white ink circulation pump has stopped running, open all eight of the ink clips

 Press the Printhead Cleaning button on the printer’s control pad to run a head clean.

 Once the control pad display indicates that the head clean is finished, press the Printhead Cleaning button once more to run a second head clean.

-- Press the Nozzle Check button on the printer’s control pad to print a nozzle check test pattern.
+Press the Nozzle Check button on the printer’s control pad to print a nozzle check test pattern.

 If the nozzle check isn’t at least 90% complete on all 8 channels, additional Printhead Cleaning should be done to achieve that standard.

-- Be careful to keep an eye on the fluid level in the waste ink bottle if running multiple head cleans, and be sure to empty it before it gets beyond 2/3 full.
+Be careful to keep an eye on the fluid level in the waste ink bottle if running multiple head cleans, and be sure to empty it before it gets beyond 2/3 full.

 Turn on the curing oven assembly’s main Power switch, along with the Curing switch to begin heating the oven.

 The printer is now ready and you can proceed with production work!